mshafiee/astrology.ir/content/en/ephemeris/india/new_delhi/tuesday.md

   - Ephemeris
   - India
   - New Delhi
-description: 🗓 Tuesday, 26 Apr 2022
+description: 🗓 Tuesday, 03 May 2022

 toc: false
 ---